 - Alexa hands-free enabled

-- It has a bigger LCD Screen at 10.1 inches compared to 8 inches of the Kindle 8, which is beneficial when watching videos.
+- 1. It has a bigger LCD Screen at 10.1 inches compared to 8 inches of the Fire 8, which is beneficial when watching videos.
 Dimensions of the whole device are also much larger.

-- Comes at a minimum storage of 32 GB and an option for 64 GB.
+- 2. Comes at minimum storage of 32 GB and an option for 64 GB.

-- Faster with a quad core processor at 1.6GHz and 2 GB RAM.
+- 3. Faster with a quad-core processor at 1.6GHz and 2 GB RAM.
 This means quite a significant difference in terms of performance.

-- It has a denser display with sharper resolution, capable of playing full HD at 1080 pixels.
+- 4. It has a denser display with a sharper resolution, capable of playing full high definition at 1080 pixels.

-- Offers a much clearer audio with Dolby stereo speakers.
+- 5. Offers much clearer audio with Dolby stereo speakers.

-- Can serve as a mobile hotspot when you need emergency internet connection for another device.
+- 8. Can serve as a mobile hotspot when you need an emergency internet connection for another device.

 - Its smaller overall size is more handy and portable.